Xilinx/xacc/docs/training.md

 You can find out more information in [this link](https://spcl.inf.ethz.ch/Teaching/hls-tutorial/) and [watch the presentation here](https://youtu.be/2UvUP2hxMyI).

+### Open-source infrastructure for FPGAs in the datacenter: from the OS to the network

+Prof. Alonso and his students offer this tutorial where you will explore Coyote v2’s networking stacks, partially reconfigurable vFPGAs for user-defined applications and its internal architecture designed for easy modifications and future research.

+You can find more information and the recordings [here](https://systems.ethz.ch/research/data-processing-on-modern-hardware/hacc/asplos25-tutorial-fpgas.html).

 ## Books

 This following books may also be relevant in the context of HACC and compute acceleration in general